Kathleen Clyde: 2018 Ohio Secretary of State campaign

+Clyde launched a bid to serve as the Ohio Secretary of State on May 16, 2017.
+On November 6, 2018 Clyde was defeated by State Senator Frank LaRose 46.7 to 50.9%.

 She faced Ohio State Sen. Frank LaRose in the general election.

 During the campaign, Clyde said she would not continue a policy of purging voters from voter rolls if those voters had not voted for six consecutive years.
 Clyde supported a shift to a uniform paper ballot system in Ohio; LaRose said he favored the current system where there is a requirement for a paper trail for ballots but all counties are allowed to use their own machines.
 Clyde called for the adoption of postal voting to replace early in-person voting; LaRose supported the existing system which is a combination of early in-person voting and postal voting.

-Secretary of State campaign

-She launched a bid to serve as the Ohio Secretary of State on May 16, 2017.
-The election will be held in 2018.
-On November 6, 2018 Clyde was defeated by State Senator Frank LaRose 46.7 to 50.9%.

-Portage County Commissioner
+Portage County commissioner

-In December 2018, Kathleen Clyde was appointed County Commissioner of Portage County.
+In December 2018, Kathleen Clyde was appointed to the Portage County Commission.
+Resigning from the Ohio House of Representatives, she succeeded Democrat Mike Kerrigan who resigned citing personal reasons.
 Portage County was represented by much of the 75th Ohio House District, the district Kathleen represented when in the Ohio house of Representatives.
 Clyde ran for her first full term as County Commissioner in 2020, but was defeated by Republican Tony Badalamenti.

+Ohio Democratic Party chair

+On June 10, 2025, Clyde was elected chair of the Ohio Democratic Party.